shumphreys2/shumphreys2.github.io/_posts/2025-01-30-GitHub-SSH-Keys.md

 ...
 ```
 SSH access is handled with a public-private key pair.
 The main steps are:
-1. Generate a key pair, or use one that already exists.
+1. Generate a key pair with ```ssh-keygen -t ed255519 -C "comment"```, or use one that already exists.
 2. Add the public key to your GitHub account under the user Settings, SSH and GPG Keys area.
 3. Use the git@github.com URL instead of the https://<PAT>@github.com URL.

+## Linux client
 As I have more than one key pair for different client computers and servers, I wanted to store the new keys in a uniquely named set of files, not using the a default name.

 ```
 $ ls -1 ~/.ssh/*github*
 id_ed25519_shumphreys_github
 id_ed25519_shumphreys_github.pub
 ```
 The public key is added to my account on GitHub.
 The private key is kept on my Linux client machine.
-In order for SSH to find this key file when using the URL git@github.com, the ~/.ssh/config file must have **github.com** for *both* the Host and HostName.
+**Important**: In order for SSH to find this key file when using the default URL git@github.com, the ~/.ssh/config file must have *both* the Host and HostName fields set to **github.com**.
 The User is set to git.
-Initially, I used a different, simpler alias in the Host field, as suggested generally for the .ssh/config file.
-This does not work with the expected git@github.com URL, though it does work with the alias, e.g. ```ssh -T GitHub```.
+(Initially, I tried to use GitHub as a simple alias in the Host field, as suggested generally for the .ssh/config file.
+This does not work with the default URL git@github.com, though it does work with the alias, e.g. ```ssh -T GitHub```.)

 ~/.ssh/config
 ```